merlab-uw/Klone/Part2.HowToUseSingularities.md

 This tutorial will show you how to download and use the bioinformatics program [VCFtools](https://vcftools.github.io/man_latest.html) as a singularity on Klone.

+You will learn how to:

+1. Transfer a vcf file containing genotype data from your local computer
+2. Download and use a singularity containing the software *VCFtools* from the website *Singularity Hub*
-You will learn how to transfer a vcf file containing genotype data from your local computer, filter the vcf file using *VCFtools*, and copy the filtered vcf back to your local computer.
-In the process, you will also learn how to download and use a singularity containing the software *VCFtools* from the website Singularity Hub.
+3. Filter the vcf file using the *VCFtools*, and copy the filtered vcf back to your local computer.

 ## Step 1.
 Transfer a vcf file to klone from your local computer

 ```
-# Open a UNIX terminal and log into klone using secure shell (ssh) and your UW netID.
+# Open a UNIX terminal and log into klone using secure shell (ssh).
+You will need your UW netID, UW password, and DUO two-factor authentication.
 Here is how I (elpetrou) do this:

 ssh elpetrou@klone.hyak.uw.edu